nasko05/file-server-system/README.md

 There might be problems with opening up a port if it is already busy.
 In that case one must free up port 8080.

 # 3. Structure of the filesystem
+The structure of the file system of the application is as follows:
+- There is a centralized root_dir(that by default is created at `./root` meaning it will get created inside the application folder)
+- Inside there is a folder for each user
+- The idea is that a user can only access their own folder and noone else's
+- In the future, there will be admin access and more sophisticated access policy that allows a user to have some group and access every folder in the group with some privilege level as well

+So a user, named `test_user`, will have their own folder, named `test_user`, inside the root dir.
+All relative pathing should start from there.
+So if a user wants to download a file in the following path: `pictures/holiday_12_2022/some_picture.png` the path will be `pictures/holiday_12_2022` and the filename will be `some_picture.png`.

 # 4. Endpoints
 The workflow must always start with authentication.
 There is a single endpoint for authenticating the user.
 A **POST**